edinburgh-napier/set09121/lectures/lecture8.md

     - Allow control of the relationships between objects.
  - **Behavioural** patterns,
     - Used to control common communication patterns between objects.
-- We have already used a pattern from each of these categories.
+- You'll likely already know at least one pattern from each of these categories.

 ---